pivotal/docs-tap/tanzu-build-service/install-airgapped.md

 # Install Tanzu Build Service on an air-gapped environment

-This topic describes how to install Tanzu Build Service on an air-gapped environment.
+This topic describes how to install Tanzu Build Service on a Kubernetes cluster and registry that are air-gapped from external traffic.

 Use this topic if you do not want to use a Tanzu Application Platform profile that includes Tanzu Build Service.